When you look at your SaaS churn numbers and SaaS metrics, should you be worried? You need saas churn benchmarks to understand your performance.

 B2B SaaS Churn And Expansion: What Marketers Need To Know

 From a marketing perspective, this set of companies is impressive because high contract value means customers are going to be demanding.
 The sales process is not going to be fast.
-That’s why content marketing has a critical value to play.
+That’s why content marketing has a critical value to play in your SaaS marketing channels.
 With high quality content, you will be able to open doors as a thought leader, create trust, position your product against competitors, and build relationships with your accounts.
 Let’s end on a upbeat note – yes, competition is tough but you can beat the SaaS churn rate benchmarks by modeling what these companies have achieved.